AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 Informative note: The Flow's `profile` and `level` attributes are always required.
 The SDP transport file `profile-space`, `profile-id`, `profile-compatibility-indicator`, `interop-constraints`, `level-id` and `tier-flag` parameters MAY be omitted when matching the default value.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource MUST indicate the target encoding bit rate (kilobits/second) of the H.265 bitstream.
-It SHALL comply with the stream's active parameter sets.
+It MUST comply with the stream's active parameter sets.
 The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.

-  Informative note: The H.265 bitstream is not required to transport HRD parameters such that an H.265 decoder may not know the actual target bitrate of a stream.
+  Informative note: The H.265 bitstream is not required to transport hypothetical reference decoder (HRD) parameters such that an H.265 decoder may not know the actual target bit rate of a stream.
 There are bit rate limits imposed by the level of the coded bitstream.
 IS-11 may be used to constraint the Sender to a target bit rate compatible with the Receiver Capabilities.

  - [Constant Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#constant-bit-rate)
   The Flow resource MUST indicate if it operates in constant bit rate (CBR) mode or variable bit rate mode (VBR or other).
 When operating in constant bit rate mode the `bit_rate` corresponds to the constant encoding bit rate.
 Otherwise it corresponds to the maximum encoding bit rate.
-Since the default value of this attribute is `false`, a Flow MAY omit this attribute when using a variable bitrate mode.
+Since the default value of this attribute is `false`, a Flow MAY omit this attribute when using a variable bit rate mode.

 Informative note: The maximum bit rate information relates to the codec profile / level limits and the HRD buffering model.
 The CBR versus VBR mode of operation of the encoder provide essential clues about the coded bitstream produced.

-Informative note: For Flows compliant with ST 2110-22, the constant bit rate mode is more appropriately described as a strict-CBR mode where "The video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
-The packetization shall produce a constant number of RTP packets per frame.".
-For other Flows, not compliant with ST 2110-22, it is the constant bit rate definition of of the H.265 specification that prevail.
+Informative note: For streams compliant with ST 2110-22, the constant bit rate mode is more appropriately described as a strict-CBR mode where "the video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
+The packetization shall produce a constant number of RTP packets per frame."
+For other streams, not compliant with ST 2110-22, it is the constant bit rate definition of the H.265 specification that prevails.

 Examples Flow resources are provided in [Examples](../examples/).